Peacerekam/Discord-ImageSync/README.md

 Trying to learn something new.
 Needs tons of code refactoring as it is my first non-Unity C# project.<br>ImageSync downloads all **attachments** and **embeds**, that includes stuff like:
-* direct links to images
+* direct links to images or videos
-* twitter images
+* twitter links
-* gfycat videos
+* gfycat links
 * etc